glynnbird/tv/README.md

 }
 ```

+But we need the image URL to render the images in the list.
+This is achieved using the `GET /api/img?id=X` API call - we use this as each card's image URL and the API call bounces the browser to the programme's image URL.

 ## Performance

 The front end app has been highly optimised for performance:

 1. It uses [Vite PWA](https://vite-pwa-org.netlify.app/) to make the web app a Progressive Web App (PWA), meaning that the assets of the application are cached locally making for a faster load time (after the first load).
-2. The programme list is cached in local storage so that the app can load and show it's last state quickly - it then fetches the programme list in the background to pick up any changes.
+2. The programme list is cached in local storage so that the app can load and show its last state quickly - it then fetches the programme list in the background to pick up any changes.
 3. The images are loaded in "eager" mode, meaning they're fetched ahead of time making the UI snappier.
-Because we don't have the image url in the `metadata` field, the front end renders its images using the `/api/img` endpoint, which 301s the browser to the URL of each programme's image.
 4. The KV store's eventual consistency is hidden by writing edits & deletes to the local copy of the data, as well as to the cloud via API calls.
 5. As a user navigates from the programme list to an individual programme, the full details of the programme are fetched and this version replaces the summary version in the in-memory programme list.
-This acts as a cache - if the user visits this programme again, we already have it.
+This acts as a cache - if the user visits the same programme again, we already have it.
 If the user goes to edit that programme, we already have it.
 The UI becomes very snappy indeed.

 ## API